danisimov/mockochino/README.md

 - Verify authorization tokens.
 - Collect all incoming requests for subsequent verification.

-*The application is intended for deployment within the network
+*Application is intended for deployment within the network